HsynKon/CurrentModel/README.md

 # Lightcurve-of-tpf-s

-Warning: This code only works on Jupyter Notebook
+Warning: This code was made on Jupyter Notebook

 This code was made by Hüseyin Avcu